ceedee666/modern-abap-curriculum/docs/data_model.md

 # Data Model of the Rating App

-The first step to develop the Rating App is to create the data model.
-The data model consists of two parts.
-The table definitions and CDS views on the basis of these tables.
-The CDS views provide additional semantic information on top of the database tables.
-For example, the CDS view explicitly defines the relation of the tables (i.e. the 1:N relation between products and ratings, cf. [scenario description](./scenario.md)).
+To begin the development of the Rating App, the data model must be created.
+This model consists of two parts: table definitions and CDS views based on those tables.
+CDS views provide additional semantic information on top of the database tables, such as explicitly defining the relationship between tables (e.g. the 1:N relationship between products and ratings, cf. [scenario description](./scenario.md)).

 ## Creating Packages

-Before stating to create any repository objects a package should be created to group the objects.
-For the data model the following package structures is created inside the package `ZLOCAL`:
+Before creating any repository objects, it's important to create a package to group them together.
+For the data model, the following package structure is created within the `ZLOCAL` package:

-- `Z_RATING`: The package containing all development artefacts of the Rating App
+- `Z_RATING`: The package containing all development artifacts for the Rating App.
   - `Z_RATING_DB`: The database model of the Rating App.
-Should be created inside the `Z_RATING` package.
+It should be created inside the `Z_RATING` package.

-After creating these packages and adding `ZLOCAL` to the favourite packages the package structure should look similar to the following screenshot.
+After creating these packages and adding `ZLOCAL` to the favorite packages, the package structure should resemble the following screenshot:

 ![Package Structure](imgs/data_model/package_structure.png)

 ## Creating Data Elements

-When creating the database tables in the [next step](#creating-the-database-tables) mostly [build in ABAP types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenddic_builtin_types.htm) are used.
+When creating the database tables in the [next step](#creating-the-database-tables), mostly [build in ABAP types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenddic_builtin_types.htm) are used.
 Custom data elements are used for two reasons:

-1. To define a foreign key relation between the product and the rating table.
+1. To define a foreign key relationship between the product and rating tables.
-1. Restrict the possible values of the rating for a product to the rang of 0 to 5.
+1. To restrict the possible values of a product's rating to a range of 0 to 5.

 The first step is to create a data element for the primary key of the product table.
-The data element is called `ZE_PRODUCT_ID` and is created inside the `Z_RATING_DB` package.
-To create the data element right click on the `Z_RATING_DB` and select `New > Other ABAP Repository Object`.
-In the dialog window select `Data Element` and click `Next`.
+The data element is named `ZE_PRODUCT_ID` and is created inside the `Z_RATING_DB` package.
+To create the data element, right-click on `Z_RATING_DB` and select `New > Other ABAP Repository Object`.
+In the dialog window, select _Data Element_ and click `Next`.
 Enter `ZE_PRODUCT_ID` as the name and `Product ID` as the description of the data element.
-Finally select a transport request and click `Finish`.
+Finally, select a transport request and click `Finish`.

 This opens a editor to define the details of the data element.
 Define `ZE_PRODUCT_ID` as a character field with the length of 10 characters as shown in the following screenshot.
-Finally, the changes need to be saved and activated.
+Finally, save and activate the changes.

 ![Data Element ZE_PRODUCT_ID](imgs/data_model/data_element_product_id.png)

-The restriction of possible values for the rating of a product requires two steps.
-First a domain with a data range is created.
-Using this domain the data element is defined.
-To define a domain right click on the package `Z_RATING_DB` again and select `New > Other ABAP Repository Object`.
+Restricting the possible values for a product's rating requires two steps.
+First, create a domain with a data range.
+Second, define a data element using this domain.
+To define a domain, right-click on the `Z_RATING_DB` package again and select `New

-In the dialog window select `Domain` and click `Next`.
-Enter `ZD_RATING` as the name and `Domain for Product Ratings` as the description of the domain.
-Finally select a transport request and click `Finish`.
+> Other ABAP Repository Object`.
+In the dialog window, select _Domain_ and click `Next`.
+Enter `ZD_RATING`as the name and`Domain for Product Ratings`as the description of the domain.
+Finally, select a transport request and click`Finish`.

-This opens a editor, this time for creating domains.
-Set the data type of the domain to `INT1` (i.e.
+This opens an editor for creating domains.
+In this editor perform the following steps:

+1. Set the data type of the domain to `INT1`, which is a 1-byte integer with a value range of 0 to 255.
-1-byte integer with a value range of 0 to 255).
-To further restrict the possible values enter the range 0 to 5 in the `Fixed Values` section as shown in the following screenshot.
-The changes need to be saved and activated.
+1. To restrict the possible values of the domain, enter the range 0 to 5 in the `Fixed Values` section.
+Refer to the following screenshot for help.
+1. Save and activate the changes.

 ![Domain ZD_RATING](imgs/data_model/domain_rating.png)

-Next, the data element `ZE_RATING` needs to be created.
-The description is `Customer Rating`.
+Next, create a data element named `ZE_RATING` with the description `Customer Rating`.
 To use the domain created in the previous step the category `Domain` needs to be selected.
+The type name `ZD_RATING`.
-As the type name `ZD_RATING` is used.
-Finally, the changes need to be saved and activated again.
+Finally, save and activate the changes again.

 ![Data Element ZE_RATING](imgs/data_model/data_element_rating.png)